Patricia Berger (History of Art)

-Professor Robert P. Goldman is Professor of Sanskrit.
-He received his Ph.D. from the University of Pennsylvania (Oriental Studies) in 1971.
+Robert P. Goldman, Professor of Sanskrit and Catherine and William L. Magistretti Distinguished Professor in South and Southeast Asian Studies, received his Ph.D. from the University of Pennsylvania (Oriental Studies) in 1971.
 His areas of scholarly interest include Sanskrit literature and literary theory, Indian Epic Studies, and psychoanalytically oriented cultural studies.
 He has published widely in these areas, authoring several books and dozens of scholarly articles.
 He is perhaps best known for his work as the director, general editor, and a principal translator of a massive and fully annotated translation of the critical edition of the Valmiki Ramayana.
 His work has been recognized by several awards and fellowships including election as a Fellow of the American Academy of Arts and Sciences.

 Padmanabh S. Jaini (Emeritus) (South & Southeast Asian Studies)